clmntgbr/docker/README.md

 ## Overview

-{docker} depends of your PROJECT_NAME avariable in .env

 Open `https://traefik.docker.localhost/dashboard/#/` in your favorite web browser for traefik dashboard

 Open `https://{docker}-maildev.docker.localhost` in your favorite web browser for maildev